Information Transmission using the Nonlinear Fourier Transform, Part II: Numerical Methods: Testing and Comparing the Numerical Methods

 To derive the analytical formulae, recall that the continuous spectral function can be written as $\hat{q}(\lambda)=\lim\limits_{t\rightarrow\infty}y(t,\lambda)$, in which $y(t,\lambda)$ satisfies \cite{yousefi2012nft1}

 Similarly, one can solve the second-order differential equation

 and obtain $a(\lambda)=\lim\limits_{t\rightarrow\infty}z(t,\lambda)$.
 The zeros of $a(\lambda)$ form the discrete spectrum.

-In the following, the discrete spectrum is found and compared using the following matrix-based schemes: \begin{enumerate} \item central difference method; \item spectral method; \item Ablowitz-Ladik (AL) discretization (AL1); \item AL discretization with normalization (AL2). \end{enumerate} In the matrix-based schemes, the entire point spectrum is found at once by solving a matrix eigenvalue problem.
+In the following, the discrete spectrum is found and compared using the following matrix-based schemes: \begin{enumerate} \item central-difference method; \item spectral method; \item Ablowitz-Ladik discretization with no normalization (AL1); \item Ablowitz-Ladik discretization with normalization (AL2). \end{enumerate} In the matrix-based schemes, the entire point spectrum is found at once by solving a matrix eigenvalue problem.

 The complete spectrum is found using search-based methods: \begin{enumerate} \item forward discretization method; \item fourth-order Runge-Kutta scheme; \item layer-peeling methods; \item Crank-Nicolson method; \item AL discretization; \item AL discretization with normalization. \end{enumerate} In search-based methods, the Newton method is used together with the trace formula to find both discrete and continuous spectra.